codeBelt/boilerplate/README.md

 npm install -g slush-project
 ```

-Remember to install `gulp`, `slush`, and `bower` globally as well, if you haven't already:
+Remember to install `gulp-cli`, `slush`, and `bower` globally as well, if you haven't already:

 ```
-npm install -g slush gulp bower
+npm install -g slush gulp-cli bower
 ```

 If you choose TypeScript as an option.
 You'll need to have `typings` installed for a smooth installation: